PassivePicasso/ThunderKit/README.md

 ThunderKit comes with a template for a simple BepInEx setup that will help you get straight to modding if the game you're modding can use this it.

-If you need to build a custom setup, ThunderKit comes with a integrated documentation that will help you understand how the BepInEx template works with a Tear down guide, so that you can start building a setup that works for your environment.
+If you need to build a custom setup, ThunderKit has with integrated documentation that will help you understand how the BepInEx template works with a Tear down guide, so that you can start building a setup that works for your environment.

 If you like ThunderKit consider donating through [GitHub Sponsors](https://github.com/sponsors/PassivePicasso)